chiralsoftware/VirtBuilderNotes/README.md

 This command will create a qcow2 image.
 The important thing here is that it enables the serial console and sets an easy root password so that logging in and configuring it will be easy.

+### Caching and speed

-By default virt-builder will cache the template image files in .cache in the home directory.
-This is good because the files are large.
+By default virt-builder will cache the template image files in `~/.cache/virt-builder`.
+This makes creating new VMs fast.
+Building the VM with the `--update` and `--install` options makes it considerably slower.
+With a cached image, and without `--update`, building a VM takes about 30 seconds.

 # Create an XML file for the VM